-The Company will also conduct an orientation programme for new Directors to familiarise themselves with the business activities of the Group, its strategic direction and corporate governance practices.
+The Company will also conduct an orientation program for new Directors to familiarise themselves with the business activities of the Group, its strategic direction and corporate governance practices.
 If a Director has no prior experience as a director of a listed company, the Company endeavours to arrange for training appropriate to the level of his prior experience in areas such accounting, legal and industry knowledge.
-The Company will also arrange for the Director to attend the Listed Company Director Programme conducted by the Singapore Institute of Directors.
-The Company has not appointed any new Director in FY2021.
+The Company will also arrange, where needed, for the Director to attend the Listed Company Director Program conducted by the Singapore Institute of Directors.